Developmental plasticity: Learning

-While synaptic plasticity is considered to be a by-product of learning, learning requires interaction with the environment to acquire the new information or behavior, whereas synaptic plasticity merely represents the change in strength or configuration of neural circuits.
-Learning is of crucial importance postnatally as there is considerable interaction with the environment and the potential for acquiring new information is greatest.
+While synaptic plasticity is considered to be a by-product of learning, learning involves interaction with the environment to acquire the new information or behavior; synaptic plasticity merely represents the change in strength or configuration of neural circuits.
+Learning is crucial, as there is considerable interaction with the environment, which is when the potential for acquiring new information is greatest.
 By depending largely upon selective experiences, neural connections are altered and strengthened in a manner that is unique to those experiences.
-Experimentally this can be seen when rats are raised in an environment that allows ample social interaction, resulting in increased brain weight and cortical thickness.
-In contrast, the adverse is seen following rearing in an environment devoid of interaction.
-Also, learning plays a size-able role in the selective acquisition of information and is markedly demonstrated as children develop one language as opposed to another.
-Another example of such experience dependent plasticity that is critical during development is the occurrence of imprinting.
-This occurs as a result of the young child or animal experiencing a novel stimuli and rapidly learning the behavior in response.
+Experimentally, this can be seen when rats are raised in an environment that allows ample social interaction, resulting in increased brain weight and cortical thickness.
+In contrast, the inverse is seen following rearing in an environment devoid of interaction.
+Also, learning plays a considerable role in the selective acquisition of information and is markedly demonstrated when children develop one language instead of another.
+Another example of such experience-dependent plasticity that is critical during development is the occurrence of imprinting.
+This occurs as a result of a young child or animal being exposed to a novel stimulus and rapidly implementing a certain behavior in response.

-Neural Development
+Neural development

 The formation of the nervous system is one of the most crucial events in the developing embryo.
-Specifically, the differentiation of stem cell precursors into specialized neurons gives rise to the formation of synapses and neural circuits, which is key to the principle of plasticity.
+The differentiation of stem cell precursors into specialized neurons gives rise to the formation of synapses and neural circuits, which is key to the principle of plasticity.
 During this pivotal point in development, consequent developmental processes like the differentiation and specialization of neurons are highly sensitive to exogenous and endogenous factors.
-For example, in utero exposure to nicotine has been linked to adverse effects such as severe physical and cognitive deficits as a result of impeding the normal activation of acetylcholine receptors.
+For example, in utero exposure to nicotine has been linked to adverse effects, such as severe physical and cognitive deficits, due to the impediment of the normal acetylcholine receptor activation.
 In a recent study, the connection between such nicotine exposure and prenatal development was assessed.
 It was determined that nicotine exposure in early development can have a lasting and encompassing effect on neuronal structures, underlying the behavioral and cognitive defects observed in exposed humans and animals.
-Additionally, by disrupting proper synaptic function through nicotine exposure, the overall circuit may become less sensitive and responsive to stimuli, resulting in compensatory developmental plasticity.
+Additionally, when proper synaptic function is disrupted through nicotine exposure, the overall circuit may become less sensitive and responsive to stimuli, resulting in compensatory developmental plasticity.
 It is for this reason that exposure to various environmental factors during developmental periods can cause profound effects on subsequent neural functioning.